ItsVinnyX/VenomSurge-Staff/Forums Rulebook.md

 # This is the www.venomsurge.com/forums rulebook.
--In here, you'll see the basic guidelines when conducting your duties as staff on the forums.
+- In here, you'll see the basic guidelines when conducting your duties as staff on the forums.
 --------------------------------------------------------------------------------------------------------------------------------------
 - Generally, accepting/denying reports of an accused player are left to Moderators+.
 Helpers generally do not need to manage the forums.